 But replication isn’t a backup.
 And furthermore, this replica isn’t even YOUR replica; it’s Microsoft’s.
 To further explain this point, take a minute and think about this hypothetical question:

-Some of you might be thinking a replica — because data that is continuously or near-continuously replicated to a second site can eliminate application downtime.
+Some of you might argue a replica — because data that is continuously or near-continuously replicated to a second site can eliminate application downtime.
 But some of you also know there are issues with a replication-only data protection strategy.
 For example, deleted data or corrupt data is also replicated along with good data, which means your replicated data is now also deleted or corrupt.

-To be fully protected, you need both a backup and a replica!
+To be fully protected, you need both a backup and a replica.
 This fundamental principle has been the bedrock of Veeam’s data protection strategy for over 10 years.
 Look no further than our flagship product, aptly named Veeam Backup & Replication.

-The next part of the Office 365 Shared Responsibility Model is security.
+The next part of the Microsoft 365 Shared Responsibility Model is security.
 You’ll see that this is strategically designed as a blended box, not separate boxes — because both Microsoft AND the IT organization are each responsible for security.

 The IT organization is responsible for security at a data-level.
 There’s a long list of internal and external data security risks, including accidental deletion, rogue admins abusing access and ransomware to name a few.
-Watch this five-minute video on how ransomware can take over Office 365.
+Watch this five-minute video on how ransomware can take over Microsoft 365.
 This alone will give you nightmares.

 The final components are legal and compliance requirements.
-Microsoft makes it very clear in the Office 365 Trust Center that their role is of the data processor.
+Microsoft makes it very clear in the Microsoft 365 Trust Center that their role is of the data processor.
 This drives their focus on data privacy, and you can see on their site that they have a great list of industry certifications.
-Even though your data resides within Office 365, an IT organization’s role is still that of the data owner.
+Even though your data resides within Microsoft 365, an IT organization’s role is still that of the data owner.
 And this responsibility comes with all types of external pressures from your industry, as well as compliance demands from your legal, compliance or HR peers.

 All of this can be easily solved with a backup of your own data, stored in a place of your choosing, so that you can easily access and recover exactly what you want, when you want.

-- 30-days FREE: Veeam Backup for Microsoft Office 365
+- 30-days FREE: Veeam Backup for Microsoft 365